 You are going home with a central venous access device (CVAD).
-It is often used when treatment requires medicines or nutrition for weeks or more.
+It is often used when medicines or nutrition are needed for weeks or more.
 At home, you need to care for your CVAD to keep it working and help prevent the spread of germs.
-This sheet will help you remember how to care for your CVAD at home.
+Follow the instructions below unless your provider or home health agency has told you differently.

 Caring for Your CVAD